lmlynik/lmlynik.github.io/_posts/2017-07-27-scala-and-csharp.markdown

 I will default to Scala syntax as most of the time its more terse.

 One of the more interesting things I heard about Scala is that its collections API is the best thing the person ever saw.
-Ommiting the fact that the design of collections itself is heavily criticized in the comminity, but still is focused on the the developer experience.
+Ommiting the fact that the design of collections itself is heavily criticized in the community, but still is focused on the the developer experience.
-While C# have similarly good experience, it achieves it differently - with the so call Language Intergrated Query(LINQ).
+While C# have similarly good experience, it achieves it differently - with the so call Language Integrated Query(LINQ).

 Lets assume we have a collection of people(Person) and we want to operate on that collection.
 Both languages provide unified APIs on many different collection types. ~~Scala has a quite convoluted hierarchy of traits and other tricks~~(more to read [here](https://www.scala-lang.org/blog/2017/05/30/tribulations-canbuildfrom.html)), and C# achieves a lot through extension methods(a gross over simplification).